IIIF/cookbook-recipes/recipe/0219-using-caption-file/index.md

 title: Using Caption and Subtitle Files with Video Content
 id: 219
 layout: recipe
-tags: [video, caption, subtitle, presentation]
+tags: [video, caption, presentation]
-summary: "Providing a caption or subtitle file to a video resource."
+summary: "Providing a caption file to a video resource."
 viewers:
  - Clover
  - Ramp